udevsharold/perseus/README.md

 ## Compatibility
 Support X series iPhone on iOS 13+.
 This package tested to be working on iPhone X iOS 13.5, and with Apple Watch S5 on watchOS 6.2.8.
 Might or might not work on different combinations.

+## Bonus
+Perseus is the one who beheaded Medusa in Greek mythology.
+Medusa is Apple's code name for Face ID.

 ## License
 All source code in this repository are licensed under GPLv3, unless stated otherwise.